 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), The amendment relates to leases to increase transparency and comparability among organizations by requiring the recognition of right-of-use, or the ROU, assets obtained in exchange for lease liabilities on the balance sheet.
 Most prominent among the changes in the standard is the recognition of ROU assets and lease liabilities by lessees for those leases classified as operating leases.
 Under the standard, disclosures are required to meet the objective of enabling users of consolidated financial statements to assess the amount, timing, and uncertainty of cash flows arising from leases.
 The effective date of this update is for fiscal years beginning after December 15, 2021, and interim periods therein.
 The Company is currently planning to adopt the standard on January 1, 2022.
-As of January 1, 2022, the Company does not have any leases with initial terms greater than twelve months.
-For any future leases with initial terms greater than twelve months, the Company will record a lease liability and corresponding right of use asset on is balance sheet and provide required disclosures under Topic 842.
+As of January 1, 2022, the Company does not have any leases with initial terms greater than twelve months, the Company will record a lease liability and corresponding right of use asset on is balance sheet and provide required disclosures under Topic 842.